Storyyeller/Krakatau/README.md

     krak2 dis --out disassembled.zip --roundtrip r0lling-challenge.jar

 You can either disassemble an individual classfile or an entire jar file.
-If the input filename ends in `.jar` or `.zip`, it will be treated as a jar file.
+If the input filename ends in `.jar` or `.zip`, it will be treated as a jar file and every `.class` file inside the jar will be disassembler.

 The `--out` option controls the output location.
-If it ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
-If it ends with `.j` or `.class`, output will be written to that file.
-Otherwise, it will be treated as a directory name and the output will be placed in individual files under that directory.
+If the `--out` value is a directory the output will be placed in individual files under that directory.
+Otherwise, if the `--out` value ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
+If the `--out` value ends with `.j`, output will be written to that file (note that a single `.j` file can contain multiple classes - all the classes will be disassembled and written to the same file, one after another.)

 To disassemble in roundtrip mode as described above, pass the `--roundtrip` option (or `-r` for short).

 ## Assembly